ChunAllen/AWS-CDA/Section-15 AWS CI & CD/15-4 CodeDeploy.md

 * Blue Green Deployment
   * This creates first the v1 and v2 then after everything passed it will delete the v1 and remain the v2

+## CodeDeploy Deployment Groups
+* You can specify one or more deployment groups for a CodeDeploy application.
+The deployment group contains settings and configurations used during the deployment.
+Most deployment group settings depend on the compute platform used by your application.
+Some settings, such as rollbacks, triggers, and alarms can be configured for deployment groups for any compute platform.

+In an EC2/On-Premises deployment, a deployment group is a set of individual instances targeted for deployment.
+A deployment group contains individually tagged instances, Amazon EC2 instances in Amazon EC2 Auto Scaling groups, or both.

+## CodeDeploy Agent
+* The CodeDeploy agent is a software package that, when installed and configured on an instance, makes it possible for that instance to be used in CodeDeploy deployments.
+The agent connects the EC2 instances to the CodeDeploy service.

+## CodeDeploy Hooks
+* Hooks are found in the AppSec file used by AWS CodeDeploy to manage deployment.
+Hooks correspond to lifecycle events such as ApplicationStart, ApplicationStop, etc. to which you can assign a script.

 ## CodeStar
 * is an integrated solution the regroups Github, CodeCommit, CodeBuild, CodeDeploy, CloudFormation, CloudPipeline, CloudWatch
 * Helps create CICD-ready projects for EC2, Lambda, Beanstalk